-Dalton Trumbo—the subject of this year's Oscar-nominated biopic Trumbo—was famously part of the infamous Hollywood blacklist during the Communist-hunting McCarthy Era.
+Dalton Trumbo—the subject of the Oscar-nominated 2015 biopic Trumbo—was famously part of the infamous Hollywood blacklist during the Communist-hunting McCarthy Era.
 But he wouldn’t let a ban keep him from writing, and he did so under not one pseudonym, but dozens.
 Two of them won Academy Awards.
 Trumbo was a member of the Communist Party USA who served 11 months in a Kentucky penitentiary for contempt of Congress when he refused to name names during the HUAC investigation.
 He won an Oscar for The Brave One under the name Robert Rich, which he eventually received in 1975, just a year before his death.
 Trumbo also wrote Roman Holiday using real writer Ian McLellan Hunter as a front.
 McLellan received the Academy Award for Roman Holiday, but later admitted he hadn’t been involved with it at all.
 Trumbo received his rightful posthumous Oscar in 1993 for the Audrey Hepburn classic, and in 2011, writing credit was restored on the movie itself.

 Similarly, Nathan E. Douglas was invented to cover for Nedrick Young, a writer who was blacklisted after invoking his Fifth Amendment rights during his trial by the House Committee on Un-American Activities.
 The Academy of Motion Picture Arts and Sciences gave him credit for the Oscar win in 1993, 25 years after Young’s death.
 Young was also nominated for Inherit the Wind in 1960, but didn't win.